The iPhone 12 Pro Max has outstanding cameras and deserves a spot in your pocket — if you can get it to fit

 The iPhone 12 Pro Max follows in the footsteps of the 7 Plus and gets camera upgrades that none of the other iPhone 12 models have.
-At its core the iPhone 12 Pro Max, like all the phones in the iPhone 12 family, has a bunch of things going for it like a new flat-sided design reminiscent of the iPhone 5 and iPad Pro.
+At its core the iPhone 12 Pro Max, like all the phones in the iPhone 12 family (the iPhone 12, iPhone 12 Pro and iPhone 12 Mini), has a bunch of things going for it like a new flat-sided design reminiscent of the iPhone 5 and iPad Pro.
 It has support for 5G, an OLED screen with support for HDR, a ceramic shield covering, an A14 Bionic processor, support for MagSafe wireless charging and it can be submerged to a depth of 6 meters (just under 20 feet) for up to 30 minutes.
 If you want a deeper assessment of any of these features, take a look at my iPhone 12 and 12 Pro review.

 Like